ErikHumphrey/hist3814o-s20-week4/notes.md

 ### Image analysis

 * The images on this page remind me of the cryptic images used in [wargames / "Capture The Flag" cyber-security challenges](https://en.wikipedia.org/wiki/Wargame_(hacking)).
 I've done a few iterations of a beginner-level event at Carleton University, [Hack All The Things](https://h4tt.ca/).
-* The images in this ZIP are old magazine covers from around the First World War and the Second World War.
+* The *Popular Science Monthly* magazine covers are from around the First World War and the Second World War.
 The art style is certainly reminiscent of propaganda poster art around the time.
 * I deleted the files mentioned and corrected some file names.
 I also made many file names more descriptive of the image, to match the others.
 * Imj proved to be yet another extremely useful tool, which I'll be sure to use again in the future.